Some preliminary results on a high order asymptotic preserving computationally explicit kinetic scheme: General discretisation principle

-Here, we will consider second and third order approximation in time, namely the Crank-Nicholson method and the third order one that uses the points $t_n$, $t_n+\tfrac{\Delta t}{2}$ and $t_{n+1}$.
+Here, we will consider second and fourth order approximation in time in the $\mathcal{L}^2$ operator, namely the Crank-Nicholson method and the fourth order one that uses the points $t_n$, $t_n+\tfrac{\Delta t}{2}$ and $t_{n+1}$.
 They are described by their matrices $A$, \begin{itemize} \item Second order

-with $\BF_0=\BF^n$ and $\BF_1=\BF^{n+1}$.
-Writing the discretisation of the time derivative applied to $\BF$, we would have i.e.
+with $\BF^{n,0}=\BF^n$ and $\BF^{n,1}\approx \BF(t^{n+1})$.
+Writing the $\mathcal{L}^2$ discretisation of the time derivative applied to $\BF$, we would have i.e.,